 In link building, relevance refers to the degree of commonality between the linking website and your website.
-Thus, you want links from sites that are relevant to your businesses.
+Thus, you need to attract links from sites that are relevant to your business.

-When developing a link building strategy, marketers determine what types of sites are too low authority to reach out to, despite their topical relevance.
-Most successful link building strategies adopt a blended approach that delivers favorable results.
+When developing a link building campaign, marketers determine what types of sites are too low authority to reach out to, despite their topical relevance.
+Most common link building strategies adopt a blended approach that delivers favorable search results.

 There are two major types of backlinks: follow and nofollow links.
 Follow links help your website’s SEO, while nofollow links don’t.